-For dual credit, students who are dropped by the institution of higher learning will remain in the scheduled class but will receive grades on the 4.0 scale.
+For dual credit, students who are dropped by the institution of higher learning, will remain in the scheduled class, but will receive grades on the 4.0 scale.

-Dual Technical Credit:
+Technical dual credit:

-For dual technical credit, entrance criteria are determined by the type of program or certification the course leads to and whether the student is seeking coursework beyond a Level 1 certification.
-Please see the CTE Director and/or CTE Counselor to determine whether TSI testing is needed for the type of dual technical credit that is being sought.
+For technical dual credit, entrance criteria are determined by the type of program or certification the course leads to, and whether the student is seeking coursework beyond a Level 1 certification.
+Please see the CTE Director and/ or CTE Counselor to determine whether TSI testing is needed for the type of technical dual credit that is being sought.

 Note: WISD accepts no responsibility for a college's acceptance of dual credit transfer courses.
-Students are responsible for payment of all required fees, tuition, and books for both semesters by the deadlines provided by the institute of higher education.
-Prospective students are also responsible for taking the TSI examination before admission into Dual Credit coursework.
+Students are responsible for payment of all required fees, tuition and books for both semesters by the deadlines provided by the institute of higher education.
+Prospective students are also responsible for taking the TSI examination prior to admission into Dual Credit coursework.
 Students placed in DAEP may not be able to continue enrollment in a dual credit course due to rules regarding required class attendance for higher education entities.